 Remember each swimrun is a different distance, different swim:run ratio, and a different learning experience.
 This is one of the reasons it is so engaging.

 Increase the bouyancy of your lower half by using a pull bouy.
 You can also play around with ideas to increase bouyancy of lower legs, neoprene calve guards are used by some.

-This is effective in the swim when one swimmer is faster than the other.
+This is effective in the swim for keeping together and speeding up a slower swimmer.
 It can help on the runs too.
 A simple length of bungee with 2 clips attached to both partners works.
 Practise with your partner!